marcinzh/skutek/CHEATSHEET.md

 ### Local handling
 In practical programs, it's often desirable to handle only a subset of computation's effect stack, leaving the rest to be handled elsewhere.
-This allows to encapsulate usage of local effect(s) in a module.
+This allows to encapsulate usage of local effect(s) in a module, while still exporting effectful API with other, public effect(s).

 must be augmented by explicit type.